SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex3-Instance/README.md

    If you are using the **SAP BTP Shared Subaccount for DA262**, click the *Cancel* button and then *Leave* button to return to the ALL Instances view in SAP HANA Cloud Central.
 Otherwise, you can continue with following steps.

-6. Click on Next Step to proceed to Data Lake related settings.
+6. Click on **Next Step** to proceed to Data Lake related settings.
 In this step, you have the option to create an SAP HANA Cloud, data lake instance along with creating an SAP HANA Database instance.
 To do so, you must enable the Create Data Lake toggle button and fill in the related details.
 After clicking on Create Data Lake toggle button, enter the Data Lake instance name, make configurations to the required Storage services.
-Click on Next Step.
+Click on **Next Step**.

     ![Create Data Lake](images/8.png)

-7. Adjust the size if necessary and click on Next Step.
+7. Adjust the size if necessary and click on **Next Step**.

     ![Step 7](images/9.png)

 8. Here you have the liberty to make configurations on the IP address settings as per your requirements.
 You can choose to only allow access to the instance from SAP Business Technology Platform (default) or only from trusted IP addresses by specifying IP address filter ranges.
 Up to 45 entries can be specified.
-Click on Review and Create button.
+Click on **Review and Create** button.

      ![Step 8](images/10.png)

 9. You can now review the instance details in this page.
     ![Review Page](images/11.png)

-10. Click the Copy Configuration button in the bottom right corner.
+10. Click the **Copy Configuration** button in the bottom right corner.
 A pop-up window will appear that provides a JSON-compliant string to create a new SAP HANA database with the same configuration details you have just entered.
 There is the option of copying the configuration to the clipboard or downloading it as a JSON file.
 This allows you to save the entered configuration so that you can re-use it in the future.

     ![Copy Configuration](images/12.png)